hems/midi2funk/readme.md

 ## how to use it

 by default it will create a socket.io server at [localhost:1337](http://localhost:1337)

 at the moment there is a very simple "cc message 2 function" map model, which definitely could be replaced by something more appropriated depending on how you prefer to structure your code

+a transport function ( default socket.io ) broadcast messages to all clients connected

 ## get in touch!